 Example: When I worked day shifts, my friends and family alternated watching my children.
 I shared what sleep tips worked best for my kids, but I also knew that the caregiver would make the final decision as to how the routine would play out.
 Also, since naps weren’t happening in the usual space, I knew that naps would be shorter and less restful.
-The next few days I adjusted nap times while continuing the regular routine to help prevent daytime sleep regressions.
+For the next few days, I adjusted nap times while continuing the regular routine to help prevent daytime sleep regressions.

 In other words, create and use the routine and schedule.
 Then, create a backup schedule for recovering from days or situations when you can’t stick to the preferred, primary schedule.

 Next, help your kids practice good sleep hygiene.
 While this may help you avoid sleep regressions, it will definitely help you keep sleep disturbances to a minimum.

 - Keeping naps separate and distinct from nighttime sleep.
 For adults, this can mean limiting naps to 30 minutes.
 For babies, this means keeping the last nap of the day at least 30-60 minutes before bedtime.

 - Eating healthy foods and avoiding foods that can be disruptive to sleep.
 Eating heavy or fatty foods may cause indigestion or heartburn while sleeping.

 - Avoid stimulants close to bedtime.
 Fun fact: kids should be avoiding caffeine altogether (it can cause heart dysrhythmias in children).
 So skip the heart problems and sleep disruptions: skip the caffeine.

 - Use natural light to guide your day and maintain your natural sleep-wake cycle.
 Watching TV or using a device before bed can disrupt that natural sleep-wake cycle.
 Children should ideally be avoiding screen time before age 2 anyway.